STEVEN PETERSON, Coordinator, email: email@example.com

 Individuals with superior academic records and a strong interest in careers emphasizing research and scholarship are encouraged to apply to the program.
 The program typically admits a Ph.D. cohort of full-time students to begin each fall semester.

 Admission to the Ph.D. program is based on the applicant's undergraduate and graduate academic records, standardized test scores, letters of reference, and the compatibility of their backgrounds and interests with those of the program faculty members, as expressed in the applicant’s statement of goals and research interests.
 All applicants must have completed a master’s degree.
-A completed master of public administration (M.P.A.) degree is a preferred admissions requirement, but students with master’s degrees in related areas (political science, public policy, economics, sociology, anthropology, social work, business management, and health administration, for example) and Juris Doctorate degrees (law) will also be considered.
+A completed master of public administration (M.P.A.) degree is preferred, but students with master’s degrees in related areas (political science, public policy, economics, sociology, anthropology, social work, business management, and health administration, for example) or Juris Doctorate degrees (law) will also be considered.

 Application Package: A complete application must include: